dvhx/ngspicejs/README.md

 # Support

-You can support development on [Patreon](https://www.patreon.com/DusanHalicky)
+You can support development on [Patreon](https://www.patreon.com/DusanHalicky) or you can hire me via [Upwork](https://www.upwork.com/freelancers/~013b4c3d6e772fdb01)